Skip to main content

 1. Review release notes and changed configuration keys.

-7. Roll k8s agents separately when chart or agent behavior changes.
+6. Roll target agents separately when chart, package, or agent behavior changes.

 Health checks